3am thoughts

 “Put on then, as God’s chosen ones, holy and beloved, compassionate hearts, kindness, humility, meekness, and patience, bearing with one another and, if one has a complaint against another, forgiving each other; as the Lord has forgiven you, so you also must forgive.
 And above all these put on love, which binds everything together in perfect harmony.”

-This is a passage I’m assigned to study and apply this week for school, and I was thinking through some applications, but couldn’t come up with many practical specifics for the week in terms of interaction, and so I made one of my applications to pray for opportunities to demonstrate compassion, kindness, meekness, patience, forbearance, etc. I don’t think I understood what I was asking (in retrospect), but the Lord mercifully is committed to my sanctification, and He placed a nice, big opportunity before me.
+This is a passage I’m assigned to study and apply this week for school, and I was thinking through some applications, but couldn’t come up with many practical specifics for the week in terms of interaction, and so I made one of my applications to pray for opportunities to demonstrate compassion, kindness, meekness, patience, forbearance, etc. I don’t think I understood what I was asking in retrospect, but the Lord did place a nice, big opportunity before me.

 What do I do?
 Grit my teeth and say, “Okay, Lord, if I have to.”
 That doesn’t sound like the spirit of this passage at all.
 And could there really be a superficial level to compassion, forgiveness, etc. If so, it really isn’t any of those.
 I was thinking today about friends I’ve had in a community that was not Christian.
 Was there a degree of compassion, kindness, patience, and love among us?
 Yes.
 Would there be if one had a complaint against another?
 Not really, and definitely not in the spirit of the New Testament.